Updated

 4 min read

-Dealing with legacy databases like Microsoft Access is a huge pain.
+Dealing with legacy databases like Microsoft Access can be a huge pain.

 This short tutorial will show you how to convert Microsoft Access database files (.MDB or .ACCDB) to PostgreSQL (`.sql).